opentensor/developer-docs/docs/tutorials/ocr-subnet-tutorial.md

 ---
-title: "Subnet Tutorial"
+title: "OCR Subnet Tutorial"
 ---

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Subnet Tutorial
+# OCR Subnet Tutorial

 In this tutorial you will learn how to build a subnet, starting from the beginning.
-We will use digital document restoration (DDR) as the task to be performed by the subnet miners.
+We will use optical character recognition (OCR) as the task to be performed by the subnet miners.
 When you complete this tutorial, you will know the following:

 - How to create a subnet.
+You will start with Bittensor Subnet Template for this step.
+This template exists to quickstart your subnet creation process.
 - How to perform subnet validation and subnet mining.
 - How to design your own subnet incentive mechanism.

 :::tip Tutorial source
-See the tutorial source code here.
+See the tutorial source code here (TBD).
 :::

 ## Prerequisites

 ### Install

 To run the tutorial, make sure that you complete the below steps:

 1. [Install Bittensor](../getting-started/installation.md).
 2. [Create a wallet, or know how to create one](../getting-started/wallets.md#creating-a-local-wallet).

 ### Required reading

-Before you proceed, read the following sections:
+If you are new to Bittensor, then before you proceed read the following sections:

 1. [Introduction](../learn/introduction.md) that describes how subnets form the heartbeat of the Bittensor network.
 2. [Bittensor Building Blocks](../learn/bittensor-building-blocks.md) that presents the basic building blocks you use to develop your subnet incentive mechanism.
 3. [Anatomy of Incentive Mechanism](../learn/anatomy-of-incentive-mechanism.md) that introduces the general concept of a subnet incentive mechanism.

-## Digital document restoration subnet
+## OCR subnet summary

-In this tutorial the DDR subnet works like this:
+This tutorial OCR subnet works like this:

-- Subnet validators send an image file to subnet miners.
+- A subnet validator sends an image file to subnet miners.
+This constitutes the **query** from the subnet validator to subnet miners.
-- Subnet miners respond with a JSON object containing the contents of the image file, including the positional information of the content, fonts used in the text, font size .
-Subnet miners use the [Hugging Face OCR-Donut-CORD model](https://huggingface.co/jinhybr/OCR-Donut-CORD) to restore the contents from the image.
+- The **task** of the subnet miners is to respond with a JSON object containing the contents of the image file, including the text content, the positional information of the text, the fonts used in the text and the font size. <!--Subnet miners use the [Hugging Face OCR-Donut-CORD model](https://huggingface.co/jinhybr/OCR-Donut-CORD) to restore the contents from the image.-->
-- Subnet validators then score the subnet miners on how closely the JSON object matches the images file.
+- The subnet validator then **scores** the subnet miners based on how closely their response JSON object matches the query image file.
+- Finally, the subnet validator sets the **reward weights** for the subnet miners on the blockchain.

+## Step 1.
+Clone the template

+1. Go to [Bittensor Subnet Template](https://github.com/opentensor/bittensor-subnet-template) and click on the **Use this template** dropdown on the top right.
+2. Click on **Create a new repository** and give your preferred name in the **Repository name** field.
+We will use the name **ocr_subnet** in this tutorial.
+3. Optionally provide a description in the **Description** field.
+4. Choose either **Public** or **Private**.
+5. Click on **Create repository**.
+6. GitHub will now show you your **ocr_subnet** repository page.
+7. Clone your **ocr_subnet** repo locally.

+## Code structure

+Your **ocr_subnet** repo already contains basic code organized as below:

+**Neurons**
+: A neuron is another name for a subnet validator or a subnet miner.

+   - `neurons/miner.py`: Code that defines the subnet miner's task and how the miner responds to the requests from the subnet validator.
+   - `neurons/validator.py`: Code that defines the subnet validator's behavior, i.e., how the validator requests information from the miners and determines the scores.

+**Subnet protocol**
+: - `template/protocol.py`: Contains the code for the protocol used by the subnet validator and the subnet miners.
+   - `template/forward.py`: Contains the definition of the validator's forward pass.

+**Reward**
+: - `template/reward.py`: Contains the definition of how validators reward miner responses.

+## Step 2.
+TBD

+And so on.

 ## Loss function

+**To be organized.**

 Loss function for OCR-Donut-CORD model: